Biden nominates US attorney for Florida Mar-a-Lago district

 Markenzy Lapointe would replace Juan Antonio “Tony” Gonzalez, who has been a top prosecutor in Southern Florida involved in the investigation of the classified records and the debate over whether a judge should appoint a special master to review the documents taken by FBI in the search.

 It was unclear why the Biden administration chose to announce the nomination for the position now, as the government’s case winds its way through the court system.
 Gonzalez, who had previously served as a senior prosecutor in the office, had been appointed to the position by Attorney General Merrick Garland.
-He was never nominated for the position or confirmed by the Senate.
+He was never formally nominated for the position.

 Gonzalez has served as a federal prosecutor in southern Florida since 1998 and served as the first assistant U.S. attorney and the acting U.S. attorney.
 He succeeded Ariana Fajardo Orshan, who had been nominated by Trump.

-Lapointe will likely be in the spotlight for months to come.
+Lapointe will likely be in the spotlight for months to come as the investigation continues.
 He is currently with Pillsbury Winthrop Shaw Pittman, and before that he worked at Boies Schiller & Flexner.
 He worked in the Southern District of Florida as an assistant U.S. attorney from 2002 to 2006.
-The office will likely be in the spotlight for months to come.

 Biden also formally nominated Roger Handberg to be the United States attorney for the Middle District of Florida, which is handling a federal investigation into Republican Rep. Matt Gaetz.
 Handberg was appointed by Garland and has been serving in the role since 2021.

-The president also nominated McLain J. Schneider to the District of North Dakota.
+The president also nominated McLain Schneider to the District of North Dakota.
 He was in private practice and served in the North Dakota state Senate from 2008 to 2016.

 The White House said the lawyers were chosen for their devotion to enforcing the law, “their professionalism, their experience and credentials, their dedication to pursuing equal justice for all, and their commitment to the independence of the Department of Justice.”